louiszuckerman/cube.js/docs/content/Getting-Started-Docker.md

 <!-- prettier-ignore-start -->
 [[info |]]
-| This step assumes you can connect to a database instance.
-If you're unable
+| This step assumes that you have the necessary credentials to access a
-| to connect to a remote instance, please use a Docker image to run one in
+| database instance.
+If you are unable to connect to a database instance,
+| please use a Docker image to run a local database in your development
-| your local development environment.
+| environment.
 <!-- prettier-ignore-end -->

 ### Developer Playground